Nursing Registered Nurse Program

 - First time applicants are encouraged to meet with a Chabot College Counselor for a review and evaluation of prerequisites.
 You need to have a Chabot College application on file in order to make an appointment.

-- Maintain a grade of “C” or better in each nursing course for progression in the program and for an Associate in Arts Degree in Nursing.
+- Maintain a grade of “C” at 75% or better in each nursing course for progression in the program and for an Associate in Science Degree in Nursing.

-- Pass a drug screening.
+- Submit a urine drug screening test.
 All students are required to have ‘clear’ drug screen prior to program admittance.
 Positive results on any non-prescription drug will result in dismissal from the program.
 Additional information is available in the Background Checks for Student Clinical Placement document.